pygame-community/pygame-ce/docs/reST/ref/surface.rst

       This function will temporarily lock and unlock the Surface as needed.

-      .. note:: If the Surface is palettized, the pixel color will be set to the most similar color in the palette.
+      .. note:: If the surface is palettized, the pixel color will be set to the most similar color in the palette.

       .. versionchanged:: 2.3.1 can now also accept both float coordinates and Vector2s for pixels.